stevejhiggs/stevejhiggs/README.md

 I'm a fullstack developer; Backend, frontend, infra, engineering management, complience, security, project management....all the things.
 Starting with c++ I've wended a road through asp, c# and java.
 I now mostly spend my time in javascript using nodejs for backend and various frontend frameworks.

-Currently I work as chief architect at Veed.io, doing fun things with people, code, processes and video at scale.
+Currently I work as chief architect at Veed.io, doing fun things with people, code, processes, ai and video at scale.

 ### 🔭 I’m working on